GrantBirki/k8s-discord/docs/github-actions.md

     > Note: The formatting of the `AZURE_CREDENTIALS` json is important.
 See the [docs](https://github.com/marketplace/actions/azure-login)

-- ACR Registry Server
+- ACR Registry Server 💡
   - Key: `REGISTRY_LOGIN_SERVER`
   - Value: `<example.azurecr.io>`

   > This is essentially a variable for the `deployment.yml` action and is not *really* a secret
+  > Note: The ACR registry server domain is needed for the `build` job of the CI pipeline and also later Terraform jobs.
+This is a chicken and egg situation and therefore, it is advisable to run `make build` to get the cluster spun up before managing your cluster with GitHub Actions (CI).

 - ACR Registry Username
   - Key: `REGISTRY_USERNAME`
   - Value: `<username>`

-  > See the [docs](https://github.com/marketplace/actions/azure-container-registry-login) for more info
+  > See the [docs](https://github.com/marketplace/actions/azure-container-registry-login) for more info.
+  > See `ACR Registry Server 💡` above

 - ACR Registry Password
   - Key: `REGISTRY_PASSWORD`
   - Value: `<password>`

   > See the [docs](https://github.com/marketplace/actions/azure-container-registry-login) for more info
+  > See `ACR Registry Server 💡` above

 - Terraform API Token
   - Key: `TF_API_TOKEN`